Leashes and Collars

 Dog Collars and Leashes

 No matter where you and your dog are headed next, a dog collar and leash are essential accessories.
 They’re also important training tools for correcting bad habits, like pulling and jumping.
 Dog walking collars come in a variety of designs and can be paired with any dog leash.
-For a leash that will do it all, check out Kurgo’s Ascender 5-in-1 Dog Leash and Quantum 6-in-1 Dog Leash.
-These versatile leashes can be converted into several styles, depending on what you have in mind—training, hands-free exploring, or stationary tethering.
-Want to go completely hands free?
-Our RSG Dog Sling Thing is perfect for short hikes.
-For longer hands-free expeditions, check out the Springback Dog Leash and Springback Lite Dog Leash (both designed to be used with our running belts and utility belt).
-Use a Leash Latch to attach your own gear or choose a Molle light or poop bag dispenser to your leash for more versatility.
+For a leash that can do it all, check out Kurgo’s Quantum Leash.
+This versatile leash can be converted into several styles depending on what you have in mind - training, hands-free exploring, or stationary tethering.
+For longer hands-free expeditions, check out the Springback Dog Leash, designed to be used with our On-Trail Running Belt and the RSG Active Utility Belt.
+Attach your own gear to the On-Trail or leash, or deck out your RSG Belt with any of its compatible accessories.

 What leash is best for a dog?

 The best dog leash really depends on what you’re hoping to achieve.
-Whereas a long dog leash allows your dog to sniff and explore at her leisure, there are times when you need to maintain tighter control.
+Whereas a long dog leash allows your dog to sniff and explore at their leisure, there are times when you need to maintain a tighter control.
 A short leash is ideal for congested areas or when you simply need to keep your pup on task.
-If your dog has a tendency to leap out at cars or passersby, our Walk About No-Pull Leash is a good choice.
-The leash features a patented Leash Cleat, which enables you to quickly wrap the leash around your dog’s chest for quick containment.

 Should dogs be on leashes?